 Symptoms and signs include

-Chemical pneumonitis caused by gastric contents causes acute dyspnea with cough that is sometimes productive of pink frothy sputum, tachypnea, tachycardia, fever, diffuse crackles, and wheezing.
+Chemical pneumonitis caused by gastric contents causes acute dyspnea with cough that is sometimes productive of pink frothy sputum, tachypnea, tachycardia, fever, diffuse or localized crackles, and wheezing.
 When oil or petroleum jelly is aspirated, pneumonitis may be asymptomatic and detected incidentally on chest x-ray or may manifest with low-grade fever, gradual weight loss, and crackles.
+Aspiration pneumonia can have a variable onset, and in cases caused by anaerobes, the evolution can be subacute.

 Діагностика

 For aspiration pneumonia, chest x-ray shows an infiltrate, frequently but not exclusively, in the dependent lung segments, ie, the superior or posterior basal segments of a lower lobe or the posterior segment of an upper lobe.
-For aspiration-related lung abscess, chest x-ray may show a cavitary lesion.
-Contrast-enhanced computed tomography (CT) is more sensitive and specific for lung abscess and will show a round lesion filled with fluid or with an air-fluid level.
+For aspiration-related lung abscess chest x-ray may show a cavitary lesion.
+Contrast-enhanced computed tomography (CT) is more sensitive and specific for aspiration pneumonia and lung abscess.
+In lung abscesses, contrast-enhanced CT will show a round lesion filled with fluid or with an air-fluid level.
 Aspiration pneumonitis and pneumonia are distinguished by their clinical course and are indistinguishable by imaging.

 In patients with oil or petroleum jelly aspiration, chest x-ray findings vary; consolidation, cavitation, interstitial or nodular infiltrates, pleural effusion, and other changes may be slowly progressive.
 A CT scan can show fat attenuation within the consolidative opacities and nodules.